kevin-smets/clam/README.md

 npm run coverage
 ```

-## Posting coverage to coverall.io
+## Posting coverage to coveralls.io

+Travis builds will push the coverage report to [coveralls.io](https://coveralls.io/github/kevin-smets/clam).

-To do this from local development, create a .coveralls.yml file with the following content:
+To do this locally, create a .coveralls.yml file with the following content:

 ```
 service_name: travis-ci